Chinese Unification Promotion Party: Attack on Lam Wing-kee

 Lam Wing-kee, the owner of Causeway Bay Books, announced in September 2019 that he planned to re-open the store in Taiwan.
-The store focuses on the history, social economy and other cultural related books of Hong Kong, Taiwan, and Mainland China.
-The store publishes the works of dissident creators, and serve as a connection and mutual assistance base for people in Taiwan and Hong Kong, dedicated to preserving Hong Kong culture and promoting the free exchange of ideas and culture.
+Previously located in Hong Kong, but closed after Lam and several others were detained by authorities from mainland China, the store focuses on the history, social economy and other cultural related books of Hong Kong, Taiwan, and mainland China.
+The store publishes the works of dissident creators, and serves as a connection and mutual assistance base for people in Taiwan and Hong Kong, dedicated to preserving Hong Kong culture and promoting the free exchange of ideas and culture.